byteskeptical/sftpretty/docs/cookbook.rst

 :meth:`sftpretty.Connection.truncate`
 -------------------------------------
-Like the underlying `.truncate` method, by sftpretty returns the file's new size after the operation.
+Like the underlying `.truncate` method, but sftpretty returns the file's new size after the operation.

 .. code-block:: python